-- Section 13.4.
-Written grievances must be filed on the form provided by the FOP/OLC and shall contain, but not be limited to, the following information. - 1.
-Date and time grievance occurred; - 2.
-Description of incident giving rise to the grievance; - 3.
-Articles and sections of the Agreement involved; - 4.
-Relief requested; and - 5.
-Signature of the employee. - Section 13.5.
+Section 13.4.
+Written grievances must be filed on the form provided by the FOP/OLC and shall contain, but not be limited to, the following information.

+- 1. Date and time grievance occurred;

+- 2. Description of incident giving rise to the grievance;

+- 3. Articles and sections of the Agreement involved;

+- 4. Relief requested; and

+- 5. Signature of the employee.

+Section 13.5.
 Disciplinary grievances involving suspension or discharge are to be appealed directly to Step 2 of the grievance procedure as specified in Section 13.6.
-All other grievances related to disciplinary action are to be filed at Step 1. - Section 13.6.
-The following steps shall be followed in the processing of a grievance. - Step 1 Within ten (10) calendar days of the incident or knowledge of the incident, but in no case later than forty-five (45) calendar days from the actual fact, which gave rise to the grievance, the aggrieved employee shall notify the Chief of Police in writing of the grievance.
-The Police Chief shall investigate the matter and respond to the grievant within ten (10) calendar days of the initial notification.
+All other grievances related to disciplinary action are to be filed at Step 1.

+Section 13.6.
+The following steps shall be followed in the processing of a grievance.

+Step 1 - Within fourteen (14) calendar days of the incident or knowledge of the incident which gave rise to the grievance, the aggrieved employee shall notify the Chief of Police in writing of the grievance.
+The notification shall occur in the following manner.

+Filing of Grievance: All grievances must be reduced to writing on a form provided by the Fraternal Order of Police, Ohio Labor Council, Inc., and filed in person, when possible, with the Police Chief.
+When it is not possible to file in person with the Police Chief, the grievant shall file the grievance with the Supervisor on Duty, Police Clerk, or person preforming the duties of the Police Clerk for the purpose of the grievance to be "time stamped" as proof of filing.
+The Supervisor, Police Clerk or person preforming the duties of the Police Clerk shall forward the grievance to the Police Chief.
+If the Supervisor, Police Clerk or person preforming the duties of the Police Clerk delays or fails to forward the grievance to the Police Chief, the grievant shall not be held responsible and the time limit (below) shall start at the time the grievance is received/"time stamped".
+A copy of the "time stamped" grievance shall be provided to the grievant at the time it is filed.

+The Police Chief shall investigate the matter and respond to the grievant within fourteen (14) calendar days of the initial notification.
+The Police Chief, as opposed to one of the Police Chief's subordinates (i.e. Sergeant), is the decision maker for the Step 1 response.

-Step 2 - A grievance unresolved at Step 1 may be submitted by the grievant to the City Manager within ten (10) calendar days from receipt of the Step1 answer.
-The City Manager, within seven (7) calendar days of receipt of the grievance, shall schedule and hold a meeting with the grievant and his Mt.
+Step 2 - A grievance unresolved at Step 1 may be submitted by the grievant to the City Manager within fourteen (14) calendar days from receipt of the Step1 answer.
+The City Manager, within fourteen (14) calendar days of receipt of the grievance, shall schedule and hold a meeting with the grievant and his Mt.
 Healthy Police Association or Fraternal Order of Police, Ohio Labor Council, Inc. representative.
-The City Manager shall issue his written response to the grievance within ten (10) calendar days of the meeting.
+The City Manager shall issue his written response to the grievance within fourteen (14) calendar days of the meeting.